LOVE WHAT YOU DO

 Once you consider all the ways you benefit from the NIU College experience, it’s an easy decision to make.
 Join our NIU family today!

-- Approved by NHA and NCCT approved for in-house proctoring
+- NHA, NCCT approved testing site with in-house proctoring